This Is Our Youth: Production history

 This Is Our Youth premiered as a one-act titled Betrayal by Everyone in 1993 at the Met in a festival of short plays.

 Originally produced by The New Group, the play opened Off-Broadway at the Intar Theatre on October 26, 1996 and closed on November 24, 1996 after 22 performances.
 Directed by Mark Brokaw, the cast featured Josh Hamilton as Dennis, Mark Ruffalo as Warren, and Missy Yager as Jessica.
 It again played Off-Broadway in a Second Stage revival at the McGinn/Cazale Theatre, from November 3, 1998 to May 2, 1999, with the original cast, except for Mark Rosenthal as Dennis.
 It transferred to the Douglas Fairbanks Theatre.

-The US West Coast premier took place in October, 2000 at the B Street Theater in Sacramento, California, produced by co-founding brothers Buck and Timothy Busfield.
+The US West Coast premiere took place in October 2000 at the B Street Theater in Sacramento, California, produced by co-founding brothers Buck and Timothy Busfield.
 The play starred Peter Humer, Andrew Benator and Jessica Goldman and was directed by Amy Resnick.

 In the West End, it played at the Garrick Theatre from 2 March 2002 to 15 March 2003.
 The opening cast was Jake Gyllenhaal, Hayden Christensen, and Anna Paquin.
 Notable replacements included Matt Damon, Colin Hanks, Chris Klein, Freddie Prinze Jr., Alison Lohman, Heather Burns, Casey Affleck and Kieran Culkin.
 The production was produced by Phil Cameron for Background, Clare Lawrence and Anna Waterhouse for Out of the Blue (for and on behalf of Back to Blue Limited).

 A non-equity production directed by Serge Seiden was presented by Studio Theatre 2ndStage in Washington, DC from May 16 to June 30, 2002.
 The cast included Karl Miller, Jon Bernthal, and Amy Montminy.

 The Australian premiere was produced by Black Swan Theatre Company and Echelon Productions at The Store Room, Melbourne in 2002.
 It starred Ditch Davey, Tim Wright and Amanda Levy.

 In 2003, Woody Harrelson directed a production of This Is Our Youth for the Berkeley Street Theatre in Toronto, Ontario, Canada, with Fabrizio Filippo, Marya Delver and Marcello Cabezas in the cast.

-The play premiered on Broadway at the Cort Theatre in previews beginning August 18, 2014 and opening September 11, 2014 for a 20-week run (through January 4, 2015).
-Directed by Anna D. Shapiro and produced by Steppenwolf, the cast starred Michael Cera, Kieran Culkin, and Tavi Gevinson.
-Prior to Broadway, this production ran at Steppenwolf Theatre Company, Chicago, with the same director and cast, from June 10 to July 27, 2014.
-Also prior to Broadway, Cera and Culkin, who co-starred in 2010's Scott Pilgrim vs. The World, had been in talks to stage a revival in New York during 2010; they later headlined a run at the Sydney Opera House in March 2012 helmed by original director Brokaw.
+Michael Cera and Kieran Culkin, who co-starred in 2010's Scott Pilgrim vs. the World, had been in talks to stage a revival in New York during 2010; they later headlined a run at the Sydney Opera House in March 2012 helmed by original director Brokaw with Australian actress Emily Barclay in the role of Jessica Goldman.
+A production ran at the Steppenwolf Theatre Company in Chicago, featuring Cera, Culkin, and Tavi Gevinson and directed by Anna D. Shapiro, from June 10 to July 27, 2014.
+The production premiered on Broadway at the Cort Theatre with the same cast and director, in previews beginning August 18, 2014 and opening September 11, 2014 for a 20-week run (through January 4, 2015).